-In addition, we ask that participants do not share or trade snacks, as this ensures the community's health, safety, and happiness.
+We ask that participants do not share or trade snacks, as this ensures the community's health, safety, and happiness.
 We will sometimes cook and sample snacks together (such as bannock, hot chocolate, and fruit and vegetables).

 Garbage-Less Lunches